There Goes the Neighborhood #11578

 Even on this dismal winter day, here was a photographic chance to create something different with an unusual title.
 This was also one of the rare times I knew the name of the picture before the camera even came out of the bag.
 In my whimsical scenario, the old trailer threatened the property value of the house and land, and a story was born.
 To this day, this picture is still an old and fun favorite, still an inner chuckle.

-This old abandoned house was found by chance during a snowy overcast day on a back road ramble, but I left soon after a dozen images were made.
-I came back years later in a different season to find the old aluminum trailer gone, which leaves its former partner even more bleakly alone.
-That was a bit sad because it always takes at least two to make a neighborhood.
+This old abandoned house and trailer were found by chance during a snowy overcast day on a back road ramble, but I left soon after a dozen images were made.
+Apparently, this mobile home is still mobile because the next time through here a few years later, it was gone.
+That leaves its former partner even more bleakly alone.
+So…there went the neighborhood again.

 Up Next: Don’t Go Away Mad #14496